decentraland/governance/README.md

 inside psql run `create database snapshot`

-user your `user:pwd` for the connection string, it should look like this:
+use your `user:pwd` for the connection string, it should look like this:

 ```bash
 postgres://usr:pwd@localhost:5432/snapshot